FindByColor/model-oid-seg/docs/local-install.md

 > We are using [ClearML](https://app.clear.ml/) as a tool to evaluate trained models, so you'll need to connect your account:

-After installing all the Python dependencies, you can connect to your ClearML account in terminal:
+After installing all the Python dependencies, you can connect to your ClearML account in terminal.

 NOTE: You only need to do this once.
 If you are not sure if you have done this already, check for a `~/clearml.conf` file.